 The benefits of Epsom Salt on plants are many including that it’s organic, it’s gentle on plants and it’s inexpensive!

-Here’s some specific ways it helps with plants:
+Here are some specific ways it helps with plants:

 - Improves flower blooming.

-- Helps plants grow bushier.
+- It helps plants grow bushier.

 - Greatly improves a plant’s ability to produce fruit and flowers.

 - Assists in seed germination and gives a stronger start to seedlings.

 - It’s safe, and there is little danger of problems from overuse.

 - It doesn’t build up in the soil and it won't have buildup that will clog the root cells of your plants.
 In fact, Epsom Salt can be used for potted plants that have developed a salt accumulation.